7 Crore+ Customers

 According to experts, the colourful, nine-day Navratri festival is considered the most religious holiday in Gujarat.

 A national holiday is declared by the country’s President or Prime Minister.
-Typically, three national holidays are recognized and celebrated in Gujarat and India at large: Republic Day in January, Independence Day in August, and Gandhi Jayanti in October.
+Typically, three national holidays are recognised and celebrated in Gujarat and India at large: Republic Day in January, Independence Day in August, and Gandhi Jayanti in October.

 A national holiday is declared by the country’s President or Prime Minister.
-Typically, three national holidays are recognized and celebrated in Gujarat and India at large: Republic Day in January, Independence Day in August, and Gandhi Jayanti in October.
+Typically, three national holidays are recognised and celebrated in Gujarat and India at large: Republic Day in January, Independence Day in August, and Gandhi Jayanti in October.

 Banks in Gujarat are only closed during the second and fourth Saturdays of each month.